 Securing your valuables while traveling can be a challenge.

-The hotel safe will take care of things you don't need day to day, but if there isn't one available, you don't trust it or you need to carry cards, cash and passports with you, you need to find a way to keep things safe on your person.
+The hotel deposit box will take care of things you don't need day to day, but if there isn't one available, you don't trust it, or you need to carry cards, cash, and passports around with you for any reason, you need to find a way to keep things safe on your person.

 Here are 10 wearable ways to keep things secure when you're on the move.

 Money belts come in a few different sizes and styles, and some are better than others.